 Jowar also known as sorghum, is one of the oldest grains cultivated in India.
 It has been a daily staple in Maharashtra, Karnataka, and Rajasthan for centuries.
 Traditional homes in these states eat jowar bhakri (thick roti) even before it became a wellness trend.

-Benefits of Jowar (Sorghum)
+Benefits of Jowar Roti Over Wheat Roti

 - Gluten-free & easy to digest – good for sensitive stomachs